fermat0118/Daily-Agenda-High-School-/README(English).md

 ## Reflection
 Through this project, I learned the importance of usability and sustainable design, as well as how to translate small inconveniences into digital solutions.

+---

+## About in the GitHub
+This project was created when I was highschool student using my school account; therefore, it doesn't work anymore.
+Thanks to the friend of mine, he left me a image of the project which I'm posting it rather than creating samething from one.